hashicorp/terraform/website/source/docs/providers/aws/d/hosted_zone.html.markdown

 * `name` - (Optional) The Hosted Zone name of the desired Hosted Zone.
 * `private_zone` - (Optional) Used with `name` field to get a private Hosted Zone.
 * `vpc_id` - (Optional) Used with `name` field to get a private Hosted Zone associated with the vpc_id (in this case, private_zone is not mandatory).
+* `tags` - (Optional) Used with `name` field.
+A mapping of tags, each pair of which must exactly match a pair on the desired security group.
 ## Attributes Reference

 All of the argument attributes are also exported as